laminlabs/laminhub-public/docs/configure-on-prem-data-infra.md

 ### 3. RDS configuration example

 Refer to our [create RDS example](create-rds-example.md) for a Pulumi implementation that includes the proper network configuration and security settings.

+### 4. Register your database server

+Once your PostgreSQL database is configured, you need to register it with Lamin using the REST API.
+For detailed instructions refer to our [Database Server API Documentation](db-server-api.md).